Rebecca

 journey of a thousand miles begins with one step.

-Rebecca shares her story at Trauma and EMS conferences, Surgery Grand Rounds, medical school classes, and physical therapy programs.
-She presents trauma from a patient and family perspective, focusing on the human side of health care -- and the many factors that enabled her not only to survive, but to thrive.
+Rebecca shares her survivor story at conferences, Grand Rounds, medical school classes, and physical therapy programs.
+She presents trauma from a patient and family perspective, focusing on the human side of health care.

-Rebecca also talks with school groups about prosthetics, goal-setting, disability, and -- of course -- the importance of wearing bike helmets!
+She also speaks with school groups about prosthetics, goal-setting, disability, and -- of course -- wearing bike helmets!

-Rebecca has written for Amplitude, In Motion, and The Sun magazines, studied at the Paris Writing Workshop with travel writer Rolf Potts, and appeared on Disability Pride PA's podcast, "Living Loud and Proud," to talk about adaptive travel.
+Rebecca has written for Amplitude, In Motion, and The Sun magazines.
+She studied at the Paris Writing Workshop with travel writer Rolf Potts, and appeared on Disability Pride PA's podcast, "Living Loud and Proud" to discuss adaptive travel.
+(See Articles and Links for more.)

 It was great meeting you at the 5amer Zoom conference call- Hope we will get to meet some time in the near future in person.
 Best always!